 Cotton thermal underwear is readily available in nearly any retail outlet, and can usually be found for reasonable prices.
 The problem is that it is not a very good insulator when it becomes wet.
 As soon as you exert yourself and begin to sweat, cotton becomes compromised as a thermal layer.

-It can definitely be tempting to spend a little less and go with cotton thermal underwear, long johns, you name it, but trust us.
+It can definitely be tempting to spend a little less and go with cotton thermal underwear, long johns, you name it, because cotton is so darn comfortable against the skin.
+But trust us, cotton does not perform well from a thermal standpoint.
 If you are at all active, you will find that cotton really doesn’t do the job.
 The second it gets a little damp, even from just some body moisture, it becomes quick ineffective and even dangerous in the wrong setting.

 Best Thermal Underwear Brands and Products

 Patagonia is an American clothing company based in Ventura, California.
 They’ve been around for over 45 years specializing in the outdoor clothing department, and are the brainchild of a group of outdoor junkies and die-hard climbers.
 They make their products with an eye on both durability and sustainability.
 You can find almost everything related to outdoor clothing through their brand, including wetsuits, boardshorts, waders, and much more.
 Since we’re talking about thermal underwear, let’s take a look at the best ones Patagonia has to offer.